 Gastric sleeve surgery is one of the bariatric surgical procedures for the management of morbid obesity.
-In laparoscopic sleeve gastrectomy (LSG), about 80% of the stomach is resected leaving a banana shaped 20%.
+In laparoscopic sleeve gastrectomy (LSG), about 80% of the stomach is resected leaving a banana-shaped 20%.
 This significantly reduces the amount of food the stomach can hold (restrictive surgery).
-The greater impact, however, seems to be the effect the surgery has on gut hormones that influence some factors including hunger, satiety, and blood sugar control (“Bariatric Surgery Procedures – ASMBS,” 2017).
+The more significant impact, however, seems to be the effect the operation has on gut hormones that influence some factors including hunger, satiety, and blood sugar control (“Bariatric Surgery Procedures – ASMBS,” 2017).

 Laparoscopic gastric sleeve gastrectomy (LSG) is gaining popularity for the treatment of morbid obesity.
 It is a simple, low-cost procedure resulting in significant weight loss within a short period (Dakwar, Assalia, Khamaysi, Kluger, & Mahajna, 2013).
 This method is very efficient regarding weight reduction; however, it is associated with some early and long-term complications.

-Gastric sleeve is becoming a common stand-alone surgical procedure in providing treatment for morbid obesity.
-Of the few complications, most shared and important are staple-line bleeding, strictures (usually located at the middle or distal portion of the residual stomach), and the most severe, dangerous complication being staple-line leaks (Dakwar, Assalia, Khamaysi, Kluger, & Mahajna, 2013).
+Gastric sleeve is becoming a standard stand-alone surgical procedure in providing treatment for morbid obesity.
+Of the few complications, most shared and essential are staple-line bleeding, strictures (usually located at the middle or distal portion of the residual stomach), and the most severe, dangerous complication being staple-line leaks (Dakwar, Assalia, Khamaysi, Kluger, & Mahajna, 2013).

 Most complications become present within the first 30-days of original surgery date, and less than 0.1% of complications are deadly.